 The triceps surae muscle crosses multiple joints.
 Its most important function is the plantar flexion in the upper ankle joint enabling the lifting of the heel against gravity when walking or jumping.
-The maximal jumping power is achieved by adequate stretching of the muscle, i.e. stretching of the knee joint.
-The plantar flexion fixes the lower leg when standing and thus prevents the upper body from falling forward.
-Furthermore the muscle is the strongest supinator of the lower ankle joint.
-The gastrocnemius muscle contributes to a small extent to the bending of the knee.
+As the body's centre of gravity is anterior to the ankle joint, the body has a natural tendency to lean forward.
+This is counteracted by a continuous state of plantar flexion produced mainly by the soleus when standing.
+The gastrocnemius muscle contributes to a small extent to the flexion of the knee.